 Not applying for promotions early enough.

 People who wait until they have met all the requirements to apply for a promotion wait too long, according to John Tesh’s research.
 Go ahead and apply for a promotion even if you have not met every single requirement.
 When you apply for the promotion, brag about your accomplishments.
 Be honest about why you deserve the promotion!

 I love listening to John Tesh.
 He gives great advice.
 Tonight’s advice about getting the promotion you deserve sounded helpful.
 So as soon as I got home, I had to write about it.

 Soar like an eagle over life’s storms.
 Get the promotion you deserve at work!

-Teach your child to read at home.
-Click here to learn how.
+You can teach your child to read at home.

 If you enjoyed this post, remember that BJ writes children’s books.
 Her children’s eagle Near a River common core reading book is available on Amazon.com and Barnesandnoble.com.
 Buy BJ’s Near a River eagle reading book for a child you care about today!